National Allergy Helpline

 • An ASCIA Action Plan that includes information about:

-• how to recognise the symptoms of an allergic reaction, including anaphylaxis
+• how to recognise the signs of an allergic reaction, including anaphylaxis

-• how to use the adrenaline injector, if prescribed.
+• how to use the adrenaline device, if prescribed

-• Advice to see your general practitioner (GP) within one week.
+• Advice to make an appointment and see your general practitioner (GP)

 • Information on how to arrange an appointment with a clinical immunology/allergy specialist.
 If this is your first anaphylaxis emergency, the specialist will help to confirm the cause of your anaphylaxis and advise you about how to manage your allergy.
 If you already have a regular specialist, arrange to see them for follow-up.